ME-ICA/tedana/docs/outputs.rst

 hik_ts_OC.nii.gz          High-kappa time series.
 This dataset does not
                           include thermal noise or low variance components.
-                          Not the recommended dataset for analysis. pca_decomposition.json    TEDPCA component table.
+                          Not the recommended dataset for analysis. adaptive_mask.nii.gz      Integer-valued mask used in the workflow, where each voxel's value corresponds to the number of good echoes to be used for T2*/S0 estimation. pca_decomposition.json    TEDPCA component table.
 A BIDS Derivatives-compatible json file with summary metrics and inclusion/exclusion information for each component from the PCA